Newhailes House: The Pleasure Grounds

 The estate is notable for the remains of a 'Shell Grotto'.
-The fashion for such grottoes was at its height in the later 18th century, popularised by precedents at Stourhead estate, in Wiltshire c.1748, and Pope's villa Grotto in Twickenham, c.1725.
-The Newhailes Grotto was Commissioned by Lord Hailes, built c.1785, as a pleasure ground to the north of the house.
+The fashion for such grottoes was at its height in the later 18th century, popularised by precedents at Stourhead estate, in Wiltshire c.1748, and Pope's villa Grotto in Twickenham, c.
+1725.
+The Newhailes Grotto was Commissioned by Lord Hailes, built c.
+1785, as a pleasure ground to the north of the house.
 There are the remains of square plan rocaille grotto set in woodlands, currently roofless.
 The interior formerly lined with decorative sea shell patterns, mounted on timber panels, of which only remnants remain in woodland around.

 In addition a 'Tea House' standing upon a Palladian bridge with views of cascades and waterfalls.
 The 'Ladies' Walk' on its raised terrace between the Cow and Sheep Parks is thought to be unique in Scotland.

 Newhailes railway station (closed 1950)

-The station stood where the Newhailes Road (A6095) bridge crosses the rail track to Newcraighall Road.
+Newhailes railway station stood where the Newhailes Road (A6095) bridge crosses the rail track to Newcraighall Road.
 The house and estate had its own private entrance.
 First recorded as 'New Hailes' this station stood within the estate but served the town of Musselburgh as well as the estate from 1847 to 1950.
 The station name was changed from 'NEW HAILES' to 'NEWHAILES' in September 1938.
 The station opened sometime after the opening of the Musselburgh branch in 1847, and closed on 2 February 1950.
 The platform buildings are now occupied by Niddrie Bowling Club.